terramate-io/terramate/docs/backend-config.md

 (overriding the config is possible, check
 [Overriding Configuration](#overriding-configuration) for more details).

 Let's start with a very simple example.
-Lets say your terramate project has this layout:
+Lets say your Terramate project has this layout:

 ```